Al Jarreau, Grammy-winning jazz singer, dead at 76

 Jarreau died about 9 a.m.
 ET surrounded by his wife, son and a few friends, according to posts on his Facebook page and Twitter account.

-Nicknamed the "Acrobat of Scat," Jarreau released more than 20 albums over his storied career and remained a jazz icon and a tireless performer right up until his death.
+Nicknamed the "Acrobat of Scat" for his innovative vocal stylings, Jarreau released more than 20 albums over his storied career and remained a jazz icon and a tireless performer right up until his death.

-He had only retired from performing last week.
+He had only retired from touring last week.
 A February 8 statement on Jarreau's Twitter account announced the seven-time Grammy Award winner's retirement from touring after being hospitalized in Los Angeles for exhaustion.

 "He is thankful for his 50 years of traveling the world in ministry through music, and for everyone to share this with him -- his faithful audience, the dedicated musicians, and so many others who supported his efforts."